kruxia/blackledger/docs/ROADMAP.md

 ## 🎯 Project Status

-The Rust port of Blackledger is **~90% complete** with all core accounting functionality operational.
+The Rust port of Blackledger is **~95% complete** with all core accounting functionality operational.
 The system successfully implements double-entry accounting with immutable transactions, multi-currency support, and comprehensive validation.

-**Code Volume**: 45,803+ lines of production Rust code **Test Coverage**: Comprehensive unit and integration tests (51 tests passing) **API Compatibility**: Full endpoint and JSON schema compatibility with Python API maintained
+**Code Volume**: 45,803+ lines of production Rust code **Test Coverage**: 93% coverage with llvm-cov (170+ tests passing) **API Compatibility**: Full endpoint and JSON schema compatibility with Python API maintained

 ## ✅ Completed Features